-The Department of Communications and Digital Technologies (DCDT) is mandated to enable South Africa's digital transformation to achieve inclusion and economic growth by creating relevant policy and regulatory environment.
-This is done through the implementation of the 2016 National Integrated ICT Policy White Paper, which provides for the participation of multiple stakeholders for inclusive digital transformation; interventions to reinforce competition and facilitate innovation across the value chain; measures to address issues raised by information and communications technology (ICT) and convergence; and the establishment of a new national postal policy framework.
-It also provides for policies to address the digital divide and affordable access, supply-side issues and infrastructure roll out, and demand-side issues to facilitate inclusivity.
+The Department of Communications and Digital Technologies (DCDT) is mandated to enable South Africa's digital transformation in an effort to achieve digital inclusion and economic growth by creating an enabling policy and regulatory environment.

+This is done through the implementation of the 2016 National Integrated ICT Policy White Paper, which provides for the participation of multiple stakeholders for inclusive digital transformation; interventions to reinforce competition and facilitate innovation across the value chain; measures to address issues raised by ICT and convergence; and the establishment of a new national postal policy framework.

+It also provides for policies to address the digital divide and affordable access, supply-side issues and infrastructure rollout, and demand-side issues to facilitate inclusivity.